gupta-ujjwal/Sudoku_Game/README.md

 # Suduko

-This c program gives you 3 sudoku problems based on the level choosn by you and also helps you in solving the problem.
+A c progra developed as a project for Introduction to C course.
+This program proviedes the user with suduko problems based on the level choosen by the user, namely -beginner, intermediate and expert.
+On succecful completion a proper message is displayed.